TeseoLou/clancy-nook-walking-tours/README.md

    A streamlined booking process via integrated links to Eventbrite, combined with a user-friendly contact form for bespoke inquiries, made securing a spot on a tour simple and efficient.

 4. Contact Form
-   A dedicated contact section provided users with an easy way to reach out for questions, inquiries about bespoke tours, or to request additional information, ensuring seamless communication.
+   A dedicated contact section provided users with an easy way to reach out for questions, inquiries about bespoke tours, or to request additional information, ensuring communication.

 5. Transparent Pricing
    Highlighting pricing information, including the pay-what-you-can option, ensured users understood the cost of the tours.
 This transparency encouraged bookings while showcasing Clancy Nook's accessibility for a wider audience.